sethteo/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### View a specific client

+1. View a client based on an index provided

+   1. Prerequisites: At least 1 client in client list

+   2. Test case: `view c [index not in list]`
+      Expected: No client is shown.
+Error details that index provided is invalid in status message.
+   3. Test case: `view c [valid index]` followed by `view c [valid index]`
+      Expected: No new client is shown.
+Error details to request user to go back to home page by using `list` command
+   4. Test case: `view c [valid index]`
+      Expected: Shows the client with the index provided as well as all his/her associated meetings.
+   5. Other incorrect view commands to try: `view`, `view [any character] [any number]`

+### Filter client by tag

+1. Filters through list of clients by a Tag provided

+    1. Prerequisites: At least 1 client in client list

+    2. Test case: `filter friends`
+       Expected: Shows all clients who have the tag "friends"

+    3. Test case: `filter [invalid tag]`
+       Expected: Shows all clients.
+Error details that tag provided does not belong to any client.

 ### Adding a meeting